The Year of the Sex Olympics: Production

 Kneale's script was accepted on 25 October 1967 by Ronald Travers, who had taken over as producer from Michael Bakewell on Theatre 625.
 Production began in early 1968 with Michael Elliot as director.
 Elliot initially asked Leo McKern to take on the key role of Co-ordinator Ugo Priest, but with McKern unavailable, he turned to Leonard Rossiter.
 Writing to Rossiter, offering him the part, Elliot described The Year of the Sex Olympics as "the most important play Nigel Kneale has written since Quatermass".
 Cast as Lasar Opie was Brian Cox, who would go on to have a distinguished career in film and television.

 The Year of the Sex Olympics met with obstruction when the 'Clean-Up TV' campaigner Mary Whitehouse of the National Viewers and Listeners Association obtained a copy of the script and attempted to block the production.
 Her objections were overruled by Hugh Greene.
 Location filming for the outdoor scenes set on the island that appears in The Live-Life Show took place on the Isle of Man between 8 and 10 May 1968.
 A mishap occurred during the shoot when Tony Vogel slipped and broke his wrist.
 Filming continued at Ealing Film Studios between 13 and 15 May, covering the elements that would be played into the screens on the set during studio recording such as the Sportsex, Artsex and Foodshow programmes as well as the audience reaction shots.
 The scene where Kin Hodder falls to his death was also shot at Ealing.
 Following rehearsals, the production moved to BBC Television Centre between 12 and 14 June.
-Industrial action by BBC electricians interrupted the production, and by the end of the recording session the final ten minutes of the play remained untaped, leading to a remount on 23 June to complete the outstanding scenes.
+Industrial action by BBC electricians interrupted the production, and by the end of the recording session, the final ten minutes of the play remained untaped, leading to a remount on 23 June to complete the outstanding scenes.

 BBC2 was the only UK television station broadcasting in colour at the time.
-The Year of the Sex Olympics presented a production with gaudy sets, costumes and makeup.
+The Year of the Sex Olympics presented a production with gaudy sets, costumes, and makeup.

 The Year of the Sex Olympics was broadcast at 9:08 pm on BBC2 on Monday 29 July 1968.
-Appearing on arts programme Late Night Line Up later that night to discuss the play, Kneale said "You can't write about the future.
+Appearing on the arts programme Late Night Line Up later that night to discuss the play, Kneale said "You can't write about the future.
 One can play with the processes that might occur in the future, but one is really always writing about the present because that is what we know.
-It's largely an image of television as I know it".
-Sean Day-Lewis, writing in The Daily Telegraph, hailed the programme as a "highly original play written with great force and making as many valid points about the dangers of the future as any science fiction I can remember—including 1984!".
+It's largely an image of television as I know it."
+Sean Day-Lewis, writing in The Daily Telegraph, hailed the programme as a "highly original play written with great force and making as many valid points about the dangers of the future as any science fiction I can remember—including 1984!"
 The Year of the Sex Olympics was watched by 1.5 million viewers.
 Audience Research Report indicated that many viewers found the play impenetrable.
 It was repeated on BBC1 in 1970 with 15 minutes cut from the running time, as part of The Wednesday Play strand.